Benzo dependencies threaten South Florida’s huge elderly population

 “It’s not so much that the elderly are looking for something to abuse,” Lerner said.
 “They are just trusting their doctor to help them.
 It’s more innocent.”

-When Xanax is used long-term, patients tend to develop a tolerance to the drug, leading to higher doses.
+When Xanax is used long-term, patients tend to develop a tolerance to the drug, leading to higher doses, a phenomenon known as physical dependency rather than addiction.

 “So they come back to the doctor who, in most cases, prescribes Xanax,” Lerner said.
 “This is a death spiral.”